pixielabs/handbook/04-ai/01-using-ai.md

 ## Back pressure: the multiplier

-Back pressure is automated feedback that helps AI identify and correct mistakes as it works.
+Back pressure is automated feedback that helps AI self-correct without your intervention.
+Think of it as guard rails keeping the AI aligned whilst you focus on high-level decisions.
 This is the most important concept for effective AI usage.

-**What it is:** Mechanisms that automatically provide corrective feedback to the AI without requiring your intervention.
-Think of it as guard rails that keep the AI aligned to the task.

-**Why it matters:** Back pressure removes you from routine problem-solving.
-Instead of manually catching every error, the system provides immediate corrections.
-This lets you focus on high-level decisions rather than trivial issues, dramatically improving your ability to delegate complex work.

 **How to implement it:**